-The Chancellor has set out a package of temporary, timely and targeted measures to support public services, people and businesses at this time.
+The Chancellor has previously set out a package of temporary, timely and targeted measures to support public services, people and businesses.
 You can find the most up to date information on all support options available on the UK Government’s website:

-The Government and Federation of Small Businesses continue to publish up to date guidance and articles to support businesses, employers and employees.
+The Government and Federation of Small Businesses have published guidance and articles to support businesses, employers and employees:

 The deadline for applying for a BBLS loan was 31 March 2021.
 Therefore, the scheme is now closed to new applications.